 Prue has spoken at conferences in the US, Africa and Europe and her opinion pieces have appeared in Foreign Policy, The New York Times, The Guardian, Project Syndicate, Columbia Journalism Review, Reuters and the Mail and Guardian.
 Prue’s work with New Narratives won the 2014 Advance Global Australian Award for Social Innovation.

 In 2019 Prue joined the executive team to set up the $100m Judith Neilson Institute for Journalism and Ideas in Sydney.
-It was the first major philanthropic organisation dedicated to journalism in Australia.
+It was the first major philanthropic organization dedicated to journalism in Australia.
 Early in her career Prue was a reporter with the Financial Times New York bureau and a television correspondent with the Australian Broadcasting Corporation in Sydney, Central Australia and New York.
 She covered the the September 11th 2001 terror attacks from Ground Zero.

 Prue has lived in Australia, the US, the UK and Ghana.
 She holds a master’s degree from Columbia University’s Graduate School of Journalism where she was also an “International Fellow” at the School of International and Public Affairs.
 She also holds a Master of International Relations and a Bachelor of Economics from the University of Sydney.